Junaiid-Ahmad/BitIO/ReadMe.markdown

 `ReadUUID`:

-* Use calloc to initalize a char array of 21 chars, and free it after calling `ReadUUID`.
+* Use calloc to initalize a char array of 21 chars, and free it after `ReadUUID` returns.

+* UUIDs and GUIDs use the same format, so `ReadUUID` can also read GUIDs.
+* The only difference is that GUIDs are Little Endian.
+* To convert a UUID to a GUID use `ConvertUUID2GUID`.
+* To convert a GUID to a UUID use `ConvertGUID2UUID`.

 `Log`:

-* If you need to use format specifiers in *Description*, call `sprintf` or `snprintf`.
+* If you need to use format specifiers in *Description*, call `snprintf`.

 Warnings:
 ---------